stefanocovino/GregoryLoredo.jl/README.md

 ## Installation

-The package is not registered yet, so you need the full path:
+The package is not registered yet, so for installation you need the full path:

 ```julia
 using Pkg